fahidmohammad/prerender-node/README.md

     var localizejsSEO = require('localizejs-seo');
 ##### localizejsSEO.middleware(options)

-Creates the Localize.js SEO middleware.
+Creates the Localize SEO middleware.
 Accepted options:

 * `rootDomain` ***Required***.
 The root domain of your website.
 For example, `http://yourwebsite.com`
 * `version` *Optional*.
 Cache version.
-Localize.js caches prerendered HTML for a number of hours.
+Localize caches prerendered HTML for a number of hours.
 You can clear this cache immediately by changing the version when you deploy and update to your application. `version` can be a number or string like an application ID or git commit ID.
 * `prerenderAllRequests` *Optional*.
 When true, *all* requests are prerendered, not just requests from robots.
 Only useful for testing and debugging - do not activate in production.
 * `shouldPrerenderOverride` *Optional*.
 A function that overrides our internal `shouldPrerender` function.
 When this function returns true, the middleware will activate and prerender the route.